736B796E6574/bank-of-python-CI-PP3/README.md

 ## Database

 The Google Sheets API was utilised to store customer account information.
 It holds the name, PIN and balance.

 ![Screenshot 2022-07-26 at 17 07 01](https://user-images.githubusercontent.com/98256205/181056128-12380915-501a-40f8-aed8-b4b106e0f458.png)

 ## Testing

+To test this program I have visited every possible outcome of the program.
+I have repeated this process at various stages to ensure that the intended responses are provided.
+It has proved to be essential in locating bugs and optimising design.
+I also put the code through the PEP8 validator to check for conformity.
+All errors were taken on board and the code was refactored to remove them.
+I used to AutoPEP8 to speed up the refactoring process although some manual work was still needed to complete the process.
+I passed the deployed app around to a few fellow developers and asked them to break it and give feedback.
+The extra eyes gave me insight into some error handling cases that I had missed.